-6 Concluding Remarks
+9 Concluding Remarks

 We evaluate the macroeconomic implications of childcare subsidies in a life-cycle model with heterogeneous married and single households, costly childbearing and with an extensive margin in labor supply for married females.
 We find that an expansion of current subsidy arrangements can have substantial effects on observables such as participation rates and hours worked across steady state equilibria.
-When there are no eligibility requirements (i.e. all households with children qualify for subsidies), subsidizing childcare services at a 50% rate leads to an increase in the participation rate of married females of about 5.8%, and to an increase in aggregate hours of about 0.9%.
-If instead there are no eligibility requirements and childcare is fully subsidized, participation rates increase by 10.1% and aggregate hours by 1%.
-However, subsidies lead to a large reallocation of hours worked from males to females; when there are no eligibility requirements and childcare is fully requirements and childcare is fully subsidies lead to a large reallocation of hours worked from males to females;
+When childcare subsidies are universal, subsidizing childcare services at a 50% rate leads to an increase in the participation rate of married females of about 5.8%, and to an increase in aggregate hours of about 0.9%.
+When access to childcare subsidies is universal at a 100% rate, participation rates increase by 10.1% and aggregate hours by 1%.
+As we discussed in detail in the text, the changes in participation rates are largest for females in less skilled households.